E3SM-Project/E3SM-Project.github.io/docs/guide.md

 - `readonly CASE_NAME="your_casename"`: case name
 - `# readonly CASE_GROUP=""`: This will let you mark multiple cases as part of the same group for later processing (e.g., with PACE).

-> [!IMPORTANT]
+!!! warning
-> If this is part of a simulation campaign, ask your group lead about using a `CASE_GROUP` label.
+    If this is part of a simulation campaign, ask your group lead about using a `CASE_GROUP` label.
 Otherwise, please use a unique name to distinguish from existing `CASE_GROUP` label names, (e.g., “v2.LR“).

 `# Code and compilation`